alexyommy/clearcare/README.md

 ## Application Screens

-1. Login Screen
+### 1. Login Screen
+Allows caregivers to securely sign in to the ClearCare application using their email and password credentials.
-2. Profile Screen
+### 2. Profile Screen
+Displays caregiver profile information, including personal details, contact information, and account preferences.
-3. Dashboard Screen
+### 3. Dashboard Screen
+Serves as the main navigation hub of the application, providing quick access to task, calendar events, settings, and other caregiver tools.
-4. Create Edit Task Screen
+### 4. Create/Edit Task Screen
+Allows caregivers to create new care task, update existing tasks, set due dates, assign priorities, and manage task details.
-5. Task List Screen
+### 5. Task List Screen
+Displays all caregiver tasks in an organized list, allowing users to quickly view task status, priorities, and due date.
-6. Task Detail Screen
+### 6. Task Detail Screen
+Provides detailed information about a selected task, including descriptions, deadlines, completion status, and additional notes.
-7. Calendar Screen
+### 7. Calendar Screen
+Displays scheduled appointments, caregiving activities, and important dates in a calendar view to help caregivers manage their schedules.
-8. Settings Screen
+### 8. Settings Screen
+Allows users to customize application preferences, manage accessibility options, adjust notification settings, and configure account settings.

 ## Accessibility Features